aimms/documentation/webui/upload-widget.rst

 If launched from PRO, the file name will still remain the same but the value for UploadLocation will be "temporary PRO path + MyExcel-1564733452728.xlsx"

 Note that this uploaded file is NOT automatically deleted if you are running WebUI in AIMMS Developer mode.
-If you want to delete this file after an upload, you should use the function ``FileDelete`` as below.
+If you want to delete this file after an upload, you should use the function :any:`FileDelete` as below.

 .. code::